 Fred Palmer had a long career in broadcast dating back to 1928 and beginning at WAIU (now WTVN) in Columbus.
 He was inducted in the National Association of Broadcasters Hall of Fame in 1984 – a distinction that has only ever been awarded to 84 individuals.
 In the late 1940s, Fred Palmer began sales training seminars and eventually became recognized by Sales Marketing Executives International as one of the top sales and motivation convention speakers of that era along with Zig Ziglar and Dale Carnegie.
 Dave himself has been very active with broadcast industry trade associations including the Ohio Association of Broadcasters and the National Association of Broadcasters where he represented all of Ohio & Indiana stations on its Board.
 He also was a registered lobbyist.

 Dave has been married to Patricia for 30 years.
 They blended a family and today enjoy six grandchildren.
 He has been very active in numerous community and regional roles and was an adjunct faculty member at Ohio University’s Scripps School of Journalism.
-A founding Board member of the Southern Ohio Collegiate Baseball Club, Dave is President of the Copperheads.
+A founding Board member of the Southern Ohio Collegiate Baseball Club.